google/oboe/tests/README.md

     echo $ANDROID_NDK
     cmake --version

-If you need to set `ANDROID_NDK` then this may work on Mac OS:
+They may already be set.
+If not, then this may work on Mac OS:

     export ANDROID_HOME=$HOME/Library/Android/sdk
     export ANDROID_NDK=$ANDROID_HOME/ndk-bundle

-This may work on Linux:
+or this may work on Linux:

     export ANDROID_HOME=$HOME/Android/Sdk
     export ANDROID_NDK=$ANDROID_HOME/ndk-bundle